• Skip to main content

 Combine them with the other spices and flavors and you get a final product with total awesomeness!

-Penne pasta and parsley next to bowls of ingredients needed to make pasta puttanesca on a wooden surface
+Penne pasta and parsley next to bowls of ingredients needed to make pasta puttanesca on a wooden surface.

 2. Add in the olives, capers, thyme and parsley.

-3. Toss with the pasta.
+3. Toss with the boiled pasta.

 4. Serve!